×Gasteraloe 'Silver Swirls'

-Gasterias are often grouped with Haworthias because the plants have similar cultural requirements.
-Both are attractive, small succulents that can tolerate somewhat more shade than many succulents, which makes them more suitable as houseplants.
+These plants are often grouped with Haworthias because the plants have similar cultural requirements.
+Both are attractive, small succulents that can tolerate more shade than many succulents, making them more suitable as houseplants.

-These succulents are susceptible to fungal infections, which usually appear as black spots on the leaves.
-These are the result of too much humidity or water on the leaves, but they should not spread too quickly.
-They have a natural defense mechanism against such fungal attacks and attack the invading organism and seal off the wounded spot.
+Gasterias are susceptible to fungal infections, which usually appear as black spots on the leaves.
+These result from too much humidity or water on the leaves, but they should not spread too quickly.
+They have a natural defense mechanism against such fungal attacks, attack the invading organism, and seal off the wounded spot.
 In general, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

-Gasterias are small, shallow-rooted, and relatively slow-growing.
-They are often grown in small clusters in wide, shallow dishes.
+These succulents are small, shallow-rooted, and relatively slow-growing.
+Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot in the spring or early summer into a new wide and shallow dish with fresh potting soil.
-This is also the time to take offsets for propagation… – See more at: How to Grow and Care for Gasteria
+When the cluster has outgrown its dish, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
+This is also the time to take offsets for propagation.

-x Gasteraloe 'Silver Swirls' is an intergeneric hybrid of unknown parentage.
+This succulent is an intergeneric hybrid of unknown parentage.

-- Back to genus x Gasteraloe
+- Back to nothogenus ×Gasteraloe

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus